 Hyperlocal journalists can upload content to the platform.
 Journalists are often up against tight deadlines and may be working remotely; Ping! is secure, simple to use, and provides full functionality on a variety of viewport sizes, offering a high speed of content delivery and flexibility.

-Larger newsrooms or buyers can look for and purchase content that they may want to publish to a wider audience.
-To ensure the surfacing of the most relevant news within the app for the newsroom users, content is categorised by subject, providing easy and efficient sourcing of news.
+Larger newsrooms or buyers search for and purchase content that they may want to publish to a wider audience.
+To ensure the surfacing of the most relevant news within the app for the newsroom users, content is categorised by subject, providing easy and efficient sourcing of news and identifying trends and larger features.
 With two tailored user-interfaces Ping! serves both audiences effectively.

-Data is being gathered from the software to help shape future iterations of the software, making it a sustainable, adaptable design that can evolve alongside the industry and continue to deliver value.
+Data is being gathered to help shape future iterations of the software, making it a sustainable, adaptable design that can evolve alongside the industry and continue to deliver value.

 Ping! is designed to be used by journalists and newsrooms on a daily basis.
 There are keyboard shortcuts, no distracting animations, and colour is used to show users where they are able to interact with an element in the user interface, creating an intuitive user experience.